| Advice from Emacs wizards

 will also need to have Japanese fonts installed.

-You can put -*- coding: foo; -*- in the first line of the file
+-*- coding: foo; -*-in the first line of the file

 system based on the file name.